EdiltonOliveira/EdiltonOliveira/README.md

 **EdiltonOliveira/EdiltonOliveira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 -->
-- I'm a front-end developer. 🔥
+- A front-end developer. 🔥
-- I am a pharmacy student who has rediscovered his passion for the world of programming. 👨‍💻
+- A pharmacy student who has rediscovered his passion for the world of programming. 👨‍💻
 - Learning a little bit every day.
 Can I help you? 💬

 <div align="center">